-What I didn’t know when I build my gaming computer is what the easiest way to put it together.
+What I didn’t know when I build my gaming computer is the easiest way to put it together.

 In my opinion, you want to put the CPU into the socket on the motherboard, make sure it is seated correctly and lock it down with the little metal bar.
 To make sure it seats correctly you want to match the triangle in the corner of the CPU to the triangle that is on the socket of the motherboard, if these don’t align and you forge it you will damage the pins on the CPU which will stop it working.
-All you need to do is slot it on top, it shouldn’t take any force at all to sit properly, if it is in correctly you should be able to lock the bar down with minimal pressure.
+All you need to do is slot it on top, it shouldn’t take any force at all to sit properly, if it is seated correctly you should be able to lock the bar down with minimal pressure.

 Fitting CPU Cooler and RAM

 The mistake I made the first time is fitting the motherboard straight into the case which gives you very little room to work with.Once you have the CPU on the motherboard it is a lot easier to install your CPU cooler out of the case.
 The next step for you is to make sure the right CPU cooler bracket is on the motherboard, if you need to change it you should have the instructions come with the cooler that you have ordered along with the correct fittings.
 Then it is to apply your thermal paste (comes with most CPU coolers).
 You don’t want to get this on any of your motherboard or CPU pins as again this will damage your components.
 It is advised you want to put a pea-size dollop in the middle of the CPU so that it spreads evenly when applying the cooler, the more evenly it spreads the more effective it will be at cooling the CPU.